a. Media Manipulation are Designed to Stimulate Hormones.

 The more emotions that can be used the more influence it has on you.
-This is why it is important to use multiple rewards in overcoming fears.
+This is the main reason why it is important to use multiple rewards in overcoming fears.

 1. Books.
-A book that use only words focuses on one visual input.
+A book that uses only words focuses on one visual input.
 That is why reading books with only words, are not particularly effective in causing fears.
-A book with pictures and words uses two forms of the visual sense, but pictures provide more information.
+A book with pictures and words uses two forms of information inputs.
 Color pictures provide more influence than black & white, and real photos constitute a far greater influence.

 Video gaming is one of the most used forms of entertainment used by media manipulation.
-The amount of money spent on video games in 2018 was 138 billion and accelerating to 159 billion in 2020 with mobile phones dominating the equipment.
+The amount of money spent on video games in 2018 was $138 billion and accelerated to $159 billion in 2020.
 Anyone who challenges this income stream confronts enormous economic and legal challenges.
 In Brown v.
 Entertainment Merchants (2011) 564 U.S. 786 the U.S. Supreme Court sided with the video gaming industry holding that the State of California could not be prohibit violent video games from being sold.

 Most people do not understand why music is so enticing.
 Studies show that animals like parrots can categorize music and associate it to a genre.
 Dogs howl to certain types of music.
 Many believe that howling wolves are singing.